 If you believe you might be at risk from a vehicle bomb, the basic principle is to keep all vehicles at a safe distance.
 Those requiring essential access should be identified in advance and checked before being allowed through.
-If possible, you should ensure that you have proper access control, careful landscaping, traffic-calming measures and robust, well-lit barriers or bollards.
+If possible, you should ensure that you have proper access control, careful landscaping, traffic-calming measures, and robust well-lit barriers or bollards.
 Ideally, keep non-essential vehicles at least 30 metres from your building.

-For site specific advice and guidance you should contact your local Police Counter Terrorism Security Adviser (CTSA).

-See also Vehicle Borne Improvised Explosive Devices on page 47.
+For site specific advice and guidance you should contact your local police CTSA.
+See also Vehicle Borne Improvised Explosive Devices on page 43.